MediaComem/comem-webdev/subjects/cli/README.md

 ```
 > This means that the CLI failed to found the executable named `rubbish` in any of the directories where it looked.

-The list of the directories (and their paths) in which the CLI searches is stored in the `PATH` variable, each of them being separated with a `:`.
+The list of the directories (and their paths) in which the CLI searches is stored in the `PATH` environment variable, each of them being separated with a `:`.

 You can print the content of your `PATH` variable to see this list: